Unreal Engine 4: Scripting

+Ray tracing

+Real-time hardware-accelerated ray tracing in Unreal Engine 4 was first unveiled at GDC in March 2018.
+The Reflections tech demo in collaboration with Nvidia and ILMxLAB showcased Stormtroopers from Star Wars: The Last Jedi with ray traced area light shadows, ray traced reflections, ray traced ambient occlusion and Nvidia GameWorks denoising running in real-time.
+An Nvidia DGX Station with four Tesla V100 GPUs costing $100,000 was required to run the first demo in real-time.
+In August, the demo The Speed of Light was showcased at SIGGRAPH 2018 featuring a Porsche 911 Speedster that used diffuse global illumination.
+The hardware requirements were lowered from the March demo to two Nvidia Quadro RTX 6000 GPUs totalling $12,000.

+In April 2019, support for real-time hardware-accelerated ray tracing was added in Unreal Engine 4.22 in beta form.
+It leverages Microsoft's DirectX 12 and DirectX Raytracing APIs to take advantage of the ray tracing acceleration cores in Nvidia GeForce RTX GPUs.
+Ray tracing could be used for dynamic global illumination, reflections, ambient occlusion and soft shadowing.
+An unbiased path tracer was also added for full global illumination to create in-engine reference renders.

 Licensing

 On September 4, 2014, Epic released Unreal Engine 4 to schools and universities for free, including personal copies for students enrolled in accredited video game development, computer science, art, architecture, simulation, and visualization programs.
 Epic opened an Unreal Engine Marketplace for acquiring game assets.
 On February 19, 2015, Epic launched Unreal Dev Grants, a $5 million development fund aiming to provide grants to creative projects using Unreal Engine 4.

 In March 2015, Epic released Unreal Engine 4, along with all future updates, for free for all users.
 In exchange, Epic established a selective royalty schedule, asking for 5% of revenue for products that make more than $3,000 per quarter.
 Sweeney stated that when they moved to the subscription model in 2014, use of Unreal grew by 10 times and through many smaller developers, and believed that they would draw even more uses through this new pricing scheme.